Code-Institute-Submissions/highroadlowroad/README.md

 carried on throughout, with highlighted words carrying emphasised intonation, in 'Light Coral'.

 ### Typography
 All font styles were extracted from Google Fonts.
 The title, HighRoadLowRoad, has been formatted with the font 'Montserrat Subrayada'.
 Throughout the site, consistent implementation of only two fonts was used.
 'Raleway' was used against all heading and subheading elements, and 'Montserrat Alternates' against the text content and navigation links.
 Sans Serif was used as a substitute where the aforementioned custom fonts were not supported by selected browsers or devices.

 ### Imagery
-With imagery being vital for user experience, original images owned by William Marjoribanks were applied as background images.
+With imagery being at the centre-point for captivating the user's attention, original images owned by William Marjoribanks were applied as background images.
 They could be altered using a custom radio button, within the lower footer of the site.
-This was not kept in local storage, as the site was not prioritised as a themeable site, however, was included to give the option of rural and urban imagery, likely to be seen whilst travelling throughout Scotland.
+This feature was not kept in local storage, as the site was not prioritised as a themeable site, however, was included to give the option of rural and urban imagery, likely to be seen whilst travelling throughout Scotland.

-On scrolling, the background images were set to a fixed position, of the browser window - excluding of course the scrollbar - to give the illusion that the text content was moving <em>around</em> the images.

 ### Wireframes
-The wireframes created at the beginning of the project and used as a reference throughout are situated in a dedicated folder entitled ['wireframes'](...), at the same level as the homepage, 'index.html'.
+The wireframes created at the beginning of the project and used as a reference throughout are situated in a dedicated folder entitled ['wireframes'](https://github.com/LHBank/highroadlowroad/tree/master/wireframes), at the same level as the homepage, 'index.html'.
 It contains screenshot images, for both the Mobile, Tablet, and Desktop viewport screen sizes, due to the use of Bootstrap, and the prioritisation on Mobile-first devices.

 # Features
-* Interactive Google Map.
+* Interactive Google Map - Utilising the Google Maps API was fundamental to this project, and all relevant Javascript can be found in the map.js file. regarding the custom markers, which were created using Figma, the image files can be found in the assets directory under img.
 * Interactive links to related social media networks.
-* Contact Form.
+* Contact Form - Using [Formspree.io](https://formspree.io/).
+Having used this trusted service for previous projects, knew this to be reliable.

 # Technologies Used
 * [ScrollReveal](https://unpkg.com/scrollreveal) - This open-source project listed in deployed GitHub pages, allowed elements within each section of the site